arjun-menon/Distributed-Graph-Algorithms/Minimum-Spanning-Tree/ReadMe.md

 ----------
 This diagram depicts one of the test cases used to tes the algorithm:
 ![Test Case 1](https://raw.github.com/arjungmenon/DistAlgo/master/Minimum-Spanning-Tree/test_case_1.png)

-The red edges mark the branches of the Minimum Spanning Tree (MST).
+The red edges denote the branches of the MST (Minimum Spanning Tree).